Sausage Rigatoni is a hearty, easy dish made in 30 minutes with pasta, creamy sauce, spinach, and Italian sausage.

 Sausage Rigatoni

 Sausage Rigatoni is the ideal dish when you’re in the mood for something warm and filling.
-This pasta is delicious, feels fancy, and is just like something you’d get at a restaurant — we absolutely love it!
+This pasta is delicious, feels fancy, and is just like something you’d get at a restaurant — I absolutely love it!

 Plus, it’s a fantastic meal to serve to guests.
 It’s tasty and looks impressive, yet it’s easy to prepare, making it stress-free for the host.
 You can even get most of it ready beforehand.
 More on this soon!